PaperMC/Paper/CONTRIBUTING.md

 ## Patch Notes

-When submitting patches to Paper, we may ask you to add notes to the patch header.
+When submitting feature patches to Paper, we may ask you to add notes to the patch header.
 While we do not require it for all changes, you should add patch notes when the changes you're making are technical, complex, or require an explanation of some kind.
 It is very likely that your patch will remain long after we've all